zetafe1/no_snow_ymap/ReadME.txt

 Also edit the VFT (also on details) from 0 to this: 5378212016 (probably game wont load this VFT detail but make it this way) Save it with the name you will need: example snowcov-xmas-secondary-121.ytd

-Close codex, open it again so it updates the new files, check if miplevels are set to 1 and VFT 5378212016 and if all is correct
+Close Codex, open it again so it updates the new files, check if miplevels are set to 1 and VFT 5378212016 and if all is correct

 Put both files snow_remove_renamed.ytd + snowcov-xmas-secondary-numer.ytd (eg:snowcov-xmas-121 & snowcov-xmas-secondary-121) on your streaming resource and tha's it!
 No snow coverage in this area!